Venture-Miner/nfboost-backoffice/docs/access-control/user-control/update-user.md

 ![1](/img/user.png)

 A modal will be displayed.
-This wall can be changed:
+This modal can be changed:

 - Name
+- Email
+- Password
 - Add or remove a role